rcliao/sports-360/DEMO.md

 The project is called Sports 360 trying to capture the priceless moments from sports events.

-This comes from my prior experience of going to a couple stadiums for sports events like Dodger Stadium or Stable Center.
+This comes from my prior experience going to a couple stadiums like Dodger Stadium or Stable Center for sports events.

-I found that the most enjoyable moment for me is not watching the game itself but the fan reactions and atmospheres around the stadium.
+I found that my most enjoyable moment was not watching the game but cheering with the fans and enjoy the atmospheres around the stadium.

-And I want to capture this moment and share it out to the other side of fans participating the events in a different form like watching through TVs.
+So, I want to capture this moment and share it out with the world like other side of sports fans watching events over the TV.

-Therefore I build Sports 360 for sharing fan reactions in 360 videos.
+In summary, Sports 360 is for sharing sport fan reactions in 360 videos to TV.

 --- demo ---